maubanel/UE5-Static-Meshes/setting-up-ii/README.md

 ##### `Step 6.`\|`ITSM`| :small_orange_diamond: :small_blue_diamond:

  Make sure your `.p4ignore` is at the root of your workspace.
+You should have two project folders if you completed the **HelloWorld** walk through.

 ![add .p4ignore file to project](images/p4ignore.png)

 ![](../images/line2.png)